bendehaan/vault-in-practice/README.md

 1. the step of enabling the kv store above to have been done before (`vault secrets enable -version=2 -path=secret kv`).

 2. the vault being provisioned (`./provision.sh` in directory /provision-vault/).

 Now go to localhost:8200 log in with the token.
-In the cli container go to directory /vaultmanager/.
+In the cli container go to directory `/vaultmanager/`.
 In that directory first update the VAULT_TOKEN in the Makefile, and then run

     make getsecret

-you then see the value of the secret.
+You then see the value of the secret.
 In the ui, go to update the secret.
 If you do it quick enough you will see the last line have the updated secret.
-Inspect vaultmanager/example.py function `get_secret` to see how the VaultManager is used.
+Inspect `vaultmanager/example.py` function `get_secret` to see how the VaultManager is used.

 Then do

     make connection

 there you see some data extracted from the database (compare with postgres/data/testtable.csv).
-Now inspect vaultmanager/exmaple.py function `get_connection` to see how the VaultManager is used.
+Now inspect `vaultmanager/exmaple.py` function `get_connection` to see how the VaultManager is used.
 Note that the connection is a derived secret that is automatically updated by the VaultManager when the credentials as stored in vault are updated.

 # Notes